timquinlan/nginxplus-loadbalancing/README.md

     192.168.32.1 - - [14/Apr/2023:15:37:00 +0000] "GET / HTTP/1.1" 200 7228 "-" "" "curl/7.86.0" "-" "localhost" sn="_" rt=0.004 ua="192.168.32.4:80" us="200" uct="0.000" urt="0.004" uht="0.004"  uln="7215" cs=- de4bbb1dfd68a293d6550945e717a871

-Next us ab to send 200 requests all at once to the proxy:
+Next use ab to send 200 requests all at once to the proxy:

     $ ab -c200 -n200 http://localhost:8080/